gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 number of defective products per day and are interested in the impacts of two different types of training programs and three different levels of production quotas.
-These methods would allow engineers to compare the training programs, production quotas, and see if the training programs work differently for different production quotas.
+These methods would allow engineers to compare the training programs, production quotas, and see if the training programs "work differently" for different production quotas.
 In a clinical trials context, it is well known that certain factors can change the performance of certain drugs.
-For example, different dosages of a drug might have different benefits or side-effects on men, versus women or children. **When the impact of one factor on the response changes depending on the level of another factor**, we say that the two explanatory variables ***interact***.
+For example, different dosages of a drug might have different benefits or side-effects on men, versus women or children or even for different age groups in adults. **When the impact of one factor on the response changes depending on the level of another factor**, we say that the two explanatory variables ***interact***.
 \index{interaction!Two-Way ANOVA}
 It is also possible
 for both factors to be related to differences in the mean responses and not interact.
-For example, suppose there is a difference in the response means between men and women and a difference among various dosages, but the effect of increasing the dosage is the same for the male and female subjects.
+For example, suppose there is a difference in the response variable means between young and old subjects and a difference in the responses among various dosages, but the effect of increasing the dosage is the same for both young and old subjects.
 This is an example of what is called an ***additive*** type of model.
 In general, the world is more complicated than the single factor models we considered in Chapter \@ref(chapter3) can account for, especially in